apuapaquola/rf/README.md

 ## Overview

 We propose a simple and intuitive way to organize computational analyses using a directory structure constructed according to 3 simple principles.

+**1** : Use of a directory structure to represent dependencies between analysis steps.

+**2** : Separation of user-generated data from program-generated data.

+**3** : Use of driver scripts.

+These 3 principles are desirable to help keep analysis organized, reproducible and easier to understand.

 Consider the following directory structure: